Milkve/E-FamiTracker/README.md

+# Eulous' E-FamiTracker

+E-FamiTracker is a fork of Dn-FamiTracker meant to make it a multi-system tracker, adding a large amount of chips and other misc. features.
+This is a personal project of mine but suggestions are open.

+## Features

+- Custom 5E01 soundchip (may remove/change)

+- AY8930 soundchip

+### To-do

+ - [ ] Unique file type (.eft)
+ - [ ] Add 2A03 chip back (replacing 5E01)
+ - [x] AY8930 soundchip emulation
+ - [ ] AY8930 instrument editor
+ - [ ] AY8930 as its own soundchip
+ - [ ] "Add chip" button on channels menu
+ - [ ] Extended file encoding for more soundchips
+ - [ ] Checklist view soundchip dialog
+ - [ ] SN76489 soundchip
+ - [ ] T6W28 soundchip
+ - [ ] SAA1099 soundchip (option for double chips)
+ - [ ] TIA soundchip
+ - [ ] Option for disabling 2A03

 <img src="docs/dn logo.svg">

 Dn-Famitracker is a fork of 0CC-FamiTracker that incorporates numerous fixes and features.
 The meaning of the name "Dn" is whatever you wish it to be.